ayaka-qc/ayaka-qc.github.io/index.md

   - Public Servant at Future Generation Development Department, Private School Affairs Division

 # Awards
-**Excellence Award**, JICA Academic Essay Contest on Japanese Emigration in North America *Naganuma, A. (Oct 2024). **[“The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s”](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html)**.
+**Excellence Award**, JICA Academic Essay Contest on Japanese Emigration in North America·· Naganuma, A. (Oct 2024). **[“The Loneliness Faced by Japanese Immigrants and the Importance of Mother Tongue Education and Community: Based on Articles from the North American Post in the 1950s”](https://www.jica.go.jp/domestic/jomm/whatsnew/2024/1552401_52759.html)**.
 Japan International Cooperation Agency.

 # Scholarships
 - **Japanese Government (MEXT) Scholarship** — Graduate-Degree Program